 RS-232 Handshaking

 RS232 Handshaking allows control of data transmission from the scanner using software commands from the host device.

-When RTS/CTS is turned Off, no data flow control is used.
+RTS/CTS Off: RTS/CTS is turned off so no data flow control is used, but RTS is still active.